anayrat/blog/pro/content/post/audit.en.md

 I look at how the server or instance is behaving.
 Are storage, CPU and RAM saturated?

+## Postgres activity

+Same as system activity, I understand what Postgres is doing : maintenance tasks (*vacuum*, *checkpoint*...), locking, errors....

+This will help me to understand what is your database workload, know what and where to look for.
+So, I will be able to suggest a better configuration.

 ## Tuning Postgres

 *Did you know that there are over 350 configuration parameters?
 The number increases (reasonably) with each new version.
 Some disappear, others appear.